-Fellowship opportunities range from 300 to 1,000 hours, depending on need and budget.
+Fellowship opportunities are typically 1,000-hour, 12 month part-time engagement.
 Cost includes a salary for the Fellow and a fee to 501 Commons to find, support, and train the Fellow.
 Fellowships offer a high-impact means of building capacity by utilizing their experience and specific skills.

 The Fellowships program is supported by the 501 Commons team, who will facilitate the process of recruiting, training, and matching Fellows with participating nonprofit organizations.

 A work host organization is closely matched with the Fellows candidate with the most relevant skills and interests.
 We monitor the assignment throughout the year to ensure success and lasting results.
 Education and support are provided to Fellows on climate change and other relevant nonprofit topics.

 How It Works

 501 Commons recruits individuals with a wide variety of skills, including: